davidoury/docker-tutorial/README.md

 ```
 $ docker run --interactive --tty=true mynametag bash
 ```
-and then check `/tmp/world` and stop the container.
+and then display the file `/tmp/world` and stop the container.
 ```
 $ cat /tmp/world
 $ exit